 Coordinator of postgraduate studies on Cultural Routes and Itineraries at the University of Granada (2011-2012 and 2014).
-Since 2011 he has been a speaker and trainer in courses, workshops and seminars in various countries: Mexico, Guatemala, Morocco, Paraguay, Algeria; expert in territorial and cultural development projects, heritage enhancement and cultural tourism.
+Since 2011 he has been a speaker and trainer in courses, workshops and seminars in various countries: Mexico, Guatemala, Morocco, Paraguay, Algeria; he is also an expert in territorial and cultural development projects, heritage enhancement and cultural tourism.
 Member of ICOMOS-Spain (International Council for Monuments and Sites) and Member of ISTO-America (International Organization of Social Tourism).

 Since 2016 he is Technical Secretary of the Spanish Network of the Phoenicians’ Route (Asociación Red española de la Ruta de los Fenicios.
 Culturas antiguas del Mediterráneo).

 Sandrine Modolo has been a member of the Technical-Steering Committee since 2009..